Love Action (I Believe in Love): Release

 The release of the single was widely advertised in music press in early August 1981 with prominence given also to the B-side "Hard Times" as well as the A-side, and to the fact that a "limited" 12" single would also be made available as "Hard Times/Love Action" in "Disco Mix and Odd Mix" although these names were not used for the actual release.

 The single was designated 'Red' on the Human League's short-lived self-imposed labelling system of 'Blue' for pop songs and 'Red' for dance tracks.

 The single made number 3 on the UK singles chart and placed the Human League in the forefront of media attention.
 It also renewed Virgin Records' faith in the band and guaranteed the release of the studio album that was to become Dare, just four months later.

 "Love Action" was the 34th best-selling single in the UK in 1981.
 The song was ranked at number 5 among the top ten "Tracks of the Year" for 1981 by NME.

 Legacy

-The song was sampled in the UK hit single "Something Good" from electronic music duo Utah Saints on their self-titled album in 1992 and by George Michael for his politically charged 2002 hit "Shoot the Dog" from his 2004 album Patience.
+The song was sampled in the UK hit single "Believe in Me" from electronic music duo Utah Saints on their self-titled album in 1992 and by George Michael for his politically charged 2002 hit "Shoot the Dog" from his 2004 album Patience.

 It was sampled again in 2022 by Betty Boo for her comeback track "Get Me to the Weekend" from her album Boomerang.

 The song is featured on the 2006 video game Grand Theft Auto: Vice City Stories and in the series 1, episode 4 of the series Ashes to Ashes in 2008.
 The song was also used for an episode of Skins in 2009.
 The song was used in the 1982 teen film The Last American Virgin but has been excised from the DVD release.

 The song was covered by Mark Thwaite and Ashton Nyte on the album Gemini Nyte, released in 2018.